Table of Contents

 - Eliminate allergens from your home, including pollen that gets tracked in from outside

-- Eliminate bacteria and odors from your home
+- Safely remove bacteria and odors from your home

 - Wick moisture from the air, thus keeping your shoes and clothing dry (and preventing odors before they start)